 Roulette is a game of chance, the wagers you place and the decisions you make can influence the outcome of the game by very little.
 Still, there are certain rules that you should follow if you want to be more successful at Roulette.

-Firstly, you should never place a large chunk of your bankroll on a single spin, it is best to divide the amount that you have planned to wager on one session and try not to wager more than 2%, maximum 3% of it on a single spin.
+Firstly, you should never place a large chunk of your bankroll on a single spin, it is best to divide the amount that you have planned to wager on one session and try not to wager more than 2%, a maximum of 3% of it on a single spin.
 Next, it is definitely wiser to play European Roulette, as opposed to American, as the house edge is lower.

 You can employ one of the available progressive betting strategies if you like, like Martingale or Paroli, but you need to be very careful and make sure that you understand the risks that are involved.
-Wager on individual numbers, pairs or combinations of three or four numbers if you prefer riskier bets and stick to bets with 1 to 1 pay-outs if you are not keen on taking risks.
+Wager on individual numbers, pairs, or combinations of three or four numbers if you prefer riskier bets, and stick to bets with 1-to-1 payouts if you are not keen on taking risks.

 Roulette Has Always Been Popular in the UK

 Roulette has always been popular in the UK, especially European Roulette.
 In fact, most land-based casinos in the country that offer Roulette offer this variety.
 Then RNG online Roulette appeared and most players who took their gaming online preferred the European variety.
 Recent statistics show that the popularity of live casinos is increasing steadily and it is hard to find a casino operator that doesn’t offer Live European Roulette.
-Some casinos even offer games named Live UK Roulette or Live London Roulette which are basically live European Roulette with a UK-based croupier, or at least one who is a native English speaker.
+Some casinos even offer games named Live UK Roulette or Live London Roulette which is basically live European Roulette with a UK-based croupier, or at least one who is a native English speaker.